aksiksi/onchg-rs/README.md

 across 1000 files.

 ```
-git-repo/200            time:   [862.56 ms 866.89 ms 871.40 ms]
+git-repo/200            time:   [339.91 ms 340.70 ms 341.53 ms]
 ```

 #### Why so much slower??

-Three reasons:
+Two reasons:

 1. The file walk is **single-threaded**.
-2. Parsing takes a longer time than above (~5x longer!) due to the randomized nature of the walk.
-Each block refers to random blocks in typically distant files, which leads to an essentially **random-access** pattern of traversal.
-In contrast, the directory benches above traverse the directory in more ordered fashion.
-3. It takes a whopping 250ms just to render the staged diff to stdout!
+2. It takes a whopping 250ms just to render the staged diff to stdout!

 One interesting finding: when using `libgit2` via the `git` feature, the bench takes ~250ms longer.
 After digging into it a bit, it seems that the source of the delay is the diff line iterator in `libgit2`.
 Somehow,